DLibatique/CLAS102-F19/_pages/3-nuts.md

 ---

-## Office Hours
+## Student Hours
-Office hours are an opportunity for you to meet with me outside of class to discuss anything you’d like: questions about the readings, clarifications about lectures or assignments, even simply shooting the breeze.
+Student hours are an opportunity for you to meet with me outside of class to discuss anything you’d like: questions about the readings, clarifications about lectures or assignments, even simply shooting the breeze.
 My office hours are times that I am sure to be in my office, unless you’re notified otherwise, so I highly encourage you to take advantage of them!
 I’m also happy to make appointments outside of my regular office hours if they conflict with your availability; simply shoot me an e-mail with what times and dates work for you.

 [Back to top.](#top)